extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-html/README.md

   - `/foo` → `<project>/public/foo`
   - `./public/foo` → `<project>/public/foo`
   - `public/foo` → `<project>/public/foo`
-    Emitted output preserves the `public/` structure where applicable and keeps relative assets under `assets/`.
+    Output preserves the `public/` structure via the special‑folders plugin; this plugin only emits non‑public assets (under `assets/`).
 - Missing HTML entrypoints referenced by the manifest fail the compilation via the manifest feature checks and are printed to stderr before any browser launch.
 - Missing static assets referenced from within HTML (that are not produced by other plugins) generate warnings during compilation so you can iterate without a hard stop.